New England Patriots vs. Miami Dolphins NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Home and road insights

-- In four of eight games at home this year, Miami has gone over the total.
+- In eight games at home this season, Miami has gone over the total four times.

-- This year away from home, New England is 5-2 against the spread and 6-1 overall.
+- This year on the road, New England is 5-2 against the spread and 6-1 overall.

-- The Patriots have one win ATS (1-1) away from home as 6.5-point favorites or more.
+- On the road, the Patriots have one win ATS (1-1) as 6.5-point favorites or more.

-- This season, in seven away games, New England has hit the over twice.
+- New England has gone over the total twice in seven road games this season.

 Powered by Data Skrive.